bdamon/MuscleDTI_Toolbox/README.md

 ## 5. Overview of a Typical Workflow

 ### A. Pre-processing
+Before performing fiber tractography, several pre-processing steps muscle be performed.
+These may include:
+  1) File input;
+  2) Correction of eddy current-induced distortions in the iamges;
+  3) Concatenation of multiple image acqusitions into a single dataset;
+  4) Image registration;
+  5) De-noising; and
+  6) Calculation of the diffusion tensor throughout the muscle of interest.
+Follow this link for help on these steps, including a MATLAB script that performs many of these tasks.

 ### B. Define muscle boundaries using the function define_muscle
 Real muscle fibers are assumed to be contained entirely within a single muscle of interest.
 The fiber_track function therefore requires the user to input a binary image mask demarcating the muscle boundaries; this mask is used to prevent fiber tracts from exiting the muscle of interest.
 The function define_muscle is used to define this mask.
 Follow this link for detailed help on this function, including an instructional video.